Vauxhall Insignia Grand Sport now available

-There’s also a plethora of additional safety kit available such as a head-up display, Adaptive Cruise Control, Lane Keep Assist and Rear Cross Assist.
+Vauxhall has also confirmed that a plethora of safety kit will be available such as a head-up display, Adaptive Cruise Control, Lane Keep Assist and Rear Cross Assist.

 Changes are just as drastic underneath, where you’ll find an all-new platform that means the new car is around 170kg lighter than its forebear.

 The all-new Insignia Grand Sport has a range of six state-of-the-art petrol and diesel powertrains ranging from 110PS to 260PS, including an all-new 1.5-litre Turbo petrol unit.

 Expected volume sellers (1.5-litre Turbo petrol and 1.6 CDTi diesel) see a reduction in fuel consumption between three and ten per cent compared with the equivalent outgoing models, according to the Worldwide Harmonised Light-Duty Vehicles Test Procedure (WLTP).
 The WLTP is more representative of real driving behaviour than the New European Driving Cycle (NEDC).

 In the hope of taking on the German executives, the Grand Sport will be offered with an all-wheel-drive system touted as a “class-leader” that will offer “huge driver appeal”, according to Vauxhall.
 Opting for the system will also see the six-speed manual give way to an eight-speed automatic gearbox that’ll be available with the range-topping petrol offering.